qucontrol/openquad/doc/using/intro_using.rst

 Integration
 """""""""""

-Each class is equipped with the :meth:`integrate` function, which can handle arrays and Python callables.
+Each class is equipped with the :meth:`~openquad.S2.integrate` function, which can handle arrays and Python callables.

 Suppose the integrand :math:`f(x)` is a Python function, e.g.